NICANORKYAMBA/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 0x05-pointers_arrays_strings

+## Objectives

+***-What are pointers and how to use them
+   -What are arrays and how to use them
+   -What are the differences between pointers and arrays -How to use strings and how to manipulate them -Scope of variables***

 ## 0-reset_to_98.c

 **Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.**